-Making food processor pie crust is a fast, easy and enjoyable method that saves on manual effort and clean up.
-Our tips and tricks below will show you how to prepare the dough for homemade, flaky pie crust in a food processor in no time.
+Making food processor pie dough from scratch is a fast, easy and enjoyable method that saves on manual effort and clean-up.
+The tips and tricks below will show you how to prepare the dough for homemade, flaky pie crust in a food processor in no time.
 Use this guide to create delicious, savory butter pie crusts and mouthwatering, sweet crumb pie crusts, and get recipes and additional tips.

-You can make many types of pie crust in most any food processor using the multi-purpose s-blade that comes standard with most food processors.
+You can make different types of pie crust in food processors using the multi-purpose s-blade that comes standard with most food processors.
 If your model includes a dough blade, it's a great choice for flour and butter crusts commonly found on fruit pies.
-7-cup food processors or larger should give you enough capacity for a standard 9-inch pie.
+A 7-cup food processor or larger should give you enough capacity for a standard 9-inch pie.
 Choose a larger or smaller food processor according to the amount of pie crust you want to make.
-Of course, it’s always better to have a little extra capacity.
+It’s better to have a little extra capacity.

 - A dough blade for traditional buttery and flaky pie crusts